tinytux/vms/README.md

 Automated provisioning powered by packer.io and some shell scripts.

+# Debian Jessie 8.0 RC2 with Elasic Search, Logstash and Kibana

+ - Based on the debian-jessie-qemu.json (see below)

+Usage on Debian Wheezy 7.8:
+    $ vagrant plugin install vagrant-bindfs
+    $ cd debian-jessie-elk
+    $ vagrant up

 ## Debian Jessie 8.0 RC2

 - Install Debian Jessie from debian-jessie-DI-rc2-amd64-netinst.iso using a preseed file